-In our Veneer Creator series, we’re giving you the knowledge you need to impress clients and grow your understanding of natural products like wood.
+In our Veneer Video Series, we’re giving you the knowledge you need to impress clients and grow your understanding of natural products like wood.
 We know it can be overwhelming to work with so many different products and materials, so we’re breaking down some of the basic information needed to feel familiar with our favorite material, real wood veneer.

 In this episode, we are talking to our in-house veneer expert, Chris Clancy, as he guides us through veneer matching.
 The two most common types of veneer matching are: veneer matching between veneer leaves that comprise a single panel and veneer matching between panels which make up an entire project.
 In this segment, we will be covering veneer matching between leaves.